 Ingredients:

-I love to make a dish as delicious as humanly possible so often add in some extras to a sage butter, the possibilities are endless!
+I love to make a dish as delicious as humanly possible so often add in some extras to a sage pasta, the possibilities are endless!

 - Walnuts - I absolutely love adding walnuts to a sage butter, the toasty flavour just sets it all off perfectly.
 I add in the nuts at the same time as the sage so they toast in the butter.
 It adds such a textural boost to a pasta dish.
 Use any nuts you like, hazelnuts or pinenuts, anything you love!

-- Parmesan - hopefully this one goes without saying.
-Freshly grated parmesan is a non negotiable for me!
+- Parmesan Cheese - Freshly grated parmesan is a non negotiable for me!
 The only exception is if the pasta sauce already has a lot of cheese in it.
 For example my easy cheese sauce with thyme and bacon.
 But still you'd really have to fight me hard not to go in with more on top!

 How to make brown butter for pasta

 - Use a fry pan that is light in colour.
-I like to use a stainless steel pan so that I can see what is going on.
+I like to use a stainless steel pan so that I can see what is going on at the bottom of the pan.
 If you use a black pan it will be almost impossible to see what colour the milk solids are turning and you'll likely burn them.

 - Swirling the pan rather than using a spatula or other implement will help keep the butter cooking evenly and the keep the foam intact.